Unfortunately, the magic of The Witches (2020) stops once its big spell is cast.

 Specifically, how the movie demonizes limb differences and so on.

 To be clear, I wouldn’t have sensed this had I not read the news reports beforehand.
 After the show, though, I realised, yeah.
-However much I want to treat a movie as pure fiction, productions targeting impressionable audiences need to be more careful with unspoken and unintended messages.
+However much I want to treat such a movie as pure fiction, productions targeting impressionable audiences need to be more careful with unspoken and unintended messages.

 But I’d say this too.
 Dahl wrote this story in the 80s and like many other works from past eras, it was conceptualised in the ambiance of the times.
 With certain (newer) sensibilities and taboos openly disregarded.